 Our internship directors and faculty members and the director of Career Services will not only guide you through the process of seeking and identifying quality internship opportunities, but also help you prepare a résumé, write cover letters, and create a LinkedIn page.
 The Advertising Department also maintains a listserv that posts new internship opportunities every day.

 Communications Studies Internships

 Though not required for graduation, internships are strongly recommended by the Communication Studies program.
 Internships provide you with hands-on experience, skills for working in organizational settings and degree credits, all at the same time.

 Placements include media- and communication-related outlets, such as

 - an affiliate of the U.S. Department of Defense,

 - international organizations,

 - radio and TV stations.

 The Department of Communication Studies also maintains a listserv that lists new internship opportunities on a daily basis.
-For details about expectations, policies and standards, review the Internship Manual.

 During junior or senior year of the Journalism undergraduate program, you may opt to take an internship that will give you a competitive edge in the field while earning credit towards your degree.
 Our students have interned at non- and for-profit companies, as well as local, state and federal government agencies.
 One student even spent a term working at the White House.